 Another key difference between medical-grade and over-the-counter products is that the latter are meant to be used by the masses.

 “Over-the-counter products are designed to work for everyone, including those with sensitive skin.
 For this reason, cosmetic companies use lower levels of certain ingredients.
 While these products may show a significant level of results, they are not the same as medical-grade products,” Pollock says.

 Medical-grade skin care lines are often recommended by a dermatologist or skin care professional specifically to treat a unique skin concern.

-Generally speaking, the best of these products aren’t usually stocked in regular stores but are sold instead at your dermatologist’s office or at medical spas.
+Generally speaking, the best of these products aren’t stocked in regular stores.
+Instead, they’re sold at your dermatologist’s office or in medical spas.

 Do professional skin care lines provide better results?

 For most dermatologists, it isn’t the brand that matters, but the ingredients their specific products contain.

 “At medical doses, some of my favorite ingredients include azelaic acid, kojic acid, tretinoin, glycolic acid, niacinamide, licorice and, of course, ceramides,” she says.
 “I often use aloe or hyaluronic acid to help with moisture control while treating medical conditions.”